 For more than a decade MPLS was the key to enterprise Networking.
 Scalability, performance, better bandwidth usage, less network congestion and better end-user experience were the prime reasons for MPLS dependency.
 The most common usage of MPLS on WAN was to connect Branch Networks to Data Centres along interconnecting them.

-Today Cloud ( Amazon Web Services, Office 365 and Salesforce) and related applications has taken the world by its neck.
+Today Cloud ( Amazon Web Services, Office 365 and Salesforce) and related applications have taken the world by its neck.
 Transformation to Digital now holds the key to better business – Customer Experience.
 Extreme resilience of consumers on cloud and internet is the key enabler of Digital Transformation.
-This have compelled businesses to make their Enterprise Network secure, agile and flexible.
+This has compelled businesses to make their Enterprise Network secure, agile and flexible.

 So why SD-WAN?